kroshu/kinect_ros/README.md

 ### 1. Moveit with planning and trajectory execution (endpont_tracing branch)

 At first the full potential of moveit was used with planning and trajectory execution with a fake controller.
-Moveit received the required relative position, computed the inverse kinematics, planned the motion according to the robot modell, than executed it with the fake controller manager (which basically echos its input as the real joint states).
+Moveit received the required relative position, computed the inverse kinematics, planned the motion according to the robot modell, then executed it with the fake controller manager (which basically echos its input as the real joint states).

 The first experiments showed, that the execution cannot be stopped, a new reference got into the queue but the previous one had to be reached to start the new execution, so the latency of the motion was very big.
 This could be solved by setting the execution to non-blocking, this way when a new reference was received, the previous motion was stopped immediately.
 But this resulted in a very jerky movement, as the stopping of the execution means a velocity and acceleration of 0, so the robot had to stop completely by every new command (5 times every second).

 ### 2. Moveit servo body tracking

 According to the moveit documentation, such problems could be solved with moveit servo, which has a body tracking functionality and can achieve a smooth motion by calculating the reference joint positions from the required velocity to reach the designated point.
-The implementation however had a big drawback, as the twist messages (the required velocity) were calculated without taking into account the robot modell and the joint states calculated with the help of the Jacobian matrix.
+The implementation however had a big drawback, as the twist messages (the required velocity) were calculated without taking the robot model and the joint states into account calculated with the help of the Jacobian matrix.
 This means that in a lot of cases there are no valid joint positions for the required velocity and the robot also got stuck in singularities, as the Jacobian matrix had no solution there.
 A conclusion for this approach is, that it is only possible to servo linearly in the cartesian space, which defines too many limits for the body tracking.
 This solution only works in a very small workspace, where the joint limits and singularities are further away.
 (This way it would be possible to configure the robot workspace, so that specific small motions could be tracked, but for bigger moition the body tracking functionality is not working.)

 ### 3. Moveit servo with jogging input